 These three steps form the basic Recipe for “Developing Your Legitimacy.”

 When PAIs/stakeholders understand – and own up to the fact – that YOU have a mission, a RESPONSIBILITY… it’s only then that they are ready to accept that they may have the RIGHT to be HEARD by you and the organization, but that do NOT have the right to PREVAIL.

 Go out of your way to BLAME YOURSELF (rather than the PAIs) for somehow having created this misunderstanding of roles.
 Not only is this good diplomacy, it’s also the truth.
 It IS YOUR FAULT!
 Even if you are new on the scene, blame yourself and the agency at large for managing to contribute to this confusion.

 Why are We at Fault for this Confusion?

 Because people almost always confuse Advice-Giving and Decision-Making. . . .
 UNLESS you work tirelessly to prevent it.
 Even then, when you have prevented it, you must work to maintain a distinct understanding of the differences.
 Don’t let people get sucked back into confusion.
 This is something that requires maintenance on YOUR part.

 Although PREVENTING confusion is a lot easier than straightening out confusion after the fact, it IS perfectly doable.
 Don’t throw up your hands, you CAN get people to understand they have the right to be heard, but not to prevail.

 Thank you for bringing this problem up for discussion, and let us know if you (or anyone else) has follow-up questions, problems, or suggestions.
-We wish you the best of luck on straightening out this confusion.
+We wish you the best of luck on straightening out this confusion about the right to be heard vs. right to prevail.
 Do keep us posted on how this works for you!